edurenye/docker-drupal/README.md

 Quick and easy to use Docker container for your *local Drupal development*.
 It contains a LAMP stack and an SSH server, along with an up to date version of Drush.
 It is based on [Debian Jessie](https://wiki.debian.org/DebianJessie).

+This is a version of wadmiraal drupal-docker https://github.com/wadmiraal/docker-drupal, and is made to be used for the development of my bachelor thesis.
+This version will add tmgmt_demo amd tmgmt_memory to the container.

 Summary
 -------